thopersie/specialland/README.md

 # specialland
- Website for introducing House management by IoT
+ Website for introducing House Management by IoT